-8. Make the sentences negative:
+9. Make the sentences negative:

-- 1. The policeman suspects Ralph, I think. - 2.
+- 1. The policeman suspects Ralph. - 2.
 They know everyone in this densely populated district. - 3.
 The coach repeated his strict instruction twice. - 4.
 Ronald set the record for short distance. - 5.
 Steven broke the record some months ago. - 6.
-Usually my friend repeats these rules before the examination.
+You will repeat these rules before the examination.